 We touched down in Italy at noon, 12:05 to be exact, via a quick direct flight from Krakow.
 Too easy.
 Well, except that the earliest direct flight out of Krakow on that day landed us on the east coast in Rimini.
 When we planned our logistics months prior, we weighed the different flight options and still opted for an earlier touch down in the country, but further away from Florence, vs landing in the early evening in either Florence or Bologna.
 It’s difficult to relax and enjoy yourself when you have to keep an eye on the clock to make sure you don’t miss your departing flight, so it didn’t make sense to take an afternoon flight out of Krakow.
 Plus we’d have to find somewhere to store our luggage in Krakow after check out.
 We also generally try to get the earliest flight option so we have some wiggle room if something gets canceled or delayed.

 Anyhooo….our sardine can with wings took off from Krakow and before we could even slip into a light slumber, we were descending over the spectacular looking coast of Italy.
-So for our travel day had gone off without a hitch, and we were soon standing in the tiny Rimini airport.
+So far our travel day had gone off without a hitch, and we were soon standing in the tiny Rimini airport.
 And from the looks of this airport, it felt like we had accidentally traveled back in time.
-It was a Saturday, yet it oddly felt like we may have been the only flight arriving there that day.
+It was a Saturday, yet it oddly felt like we may have been the only flight arriving that day.
 We expected it to be bustling with summer travelers, but that definitely wasn’t the case.

-About 30 minutes later the same taxi, who had shuttled the family who was at the beginning of the line off to wherever they were heading, finally returned to pick up the second set of travelers.
+About 30 minutes later the same taxi, who had shuttled the family who was at the beginning of the line off to wherever they were heading, finally returned to pick up the second group of travelers.
 We were fourth.
 You can see where this is going.
-Thankfully there was a shaded area for us all to post up, as the temperature change between Krakow and Florence was rearing its ugly head in the form of pit and under-boob sweat stains and the dreaded swollen ankles I mentioned earlier were making their reappearance.
+Thankfully there was a shaded area for us all to post up, as the temperature change between Krakow and Florence was rearing its ugly head in the form of pit and under-boob sweat stains and the dreaded swollen ankles I mentioned earlier were making their debut.

 Yada yada yada….about an hour later, that lone cab driver finally circled back to the airport to scoop us up for our 10 minute ride to the train station so we could continue on to Florence.
 We did try to find an Uber or Lyft, but no rides were available.
 Ohhhh the joys of foreign travel.